saif-ismail/vns_algorithm_for_public/README.md

     budget=142                # <-- Total budget for Factor A
 )
 ```

 **Example of a Non-Cost-Constrained Factor**: Factor 'B' is a standard continuous factor with no budget.
+Python
 ```Python
 'B': continuous_factor(
     cost_control=False,